-Salt Lake City vs Salt Lake County, Salt Lake City vs Salt Lake County, is the title of a suit filed in the Third district court today, by Assistant City Attorney C. B. Stewart.
-The action is brought to culet title to certain premises in this city, which both the city and cound claim a title.
-Following is a description of the property in dispute: Commencing at the porthwest corner of lot 5, block 71, plat A, Salt Lake City survey, and running thence east 126 feet, thence south 165 feet, thence west 126 feet thence north 186 feet to place of 120 feet thence north 165 feet to place of
+Salt Lake City vs Salt Lake County, is the title of a suit filed in the Third district court today, by Assistant City Attorney C. B. Stewart.
+The action is brought to culet title to certain premiseg in this city, which both the city and cound claim a title.
+Following is a description of the property in dispute: Commencing at the northwest corner of lot 5, block 71, plat A, Salt Lake City survey, and running thence cast 120 feet, thence south 165 feet, thence west 120 feet (hence north 165 feet to place of beginning.